syncfusion-content/uwp-docs/uwp/System-Requirements.md

 # System Requirements for UWP Components

-This section describes the system requirements of Syncfusion&reg; UWP Controls for development.
+This section describes the system requirements of Syncfusion<sup>&reg;</sup> UWP Controls for development.

 ## Framework